sbr69/shoppy/README.md

 ## User Feedback Summary

 Most users found the site and the agent a bit slow, and that's a real issue.
 I've identified the cause and will fix it in the next update.

 ---

+## Team Review Summary

+### Technical Complexity
+JarvisPayz integrates a dual-signer model (custodial owner key and constrained agent key) encrypted at rest using AES-256-GCM.
+Outbound transfers are audited on-chain via per-user `AgentWallet` smart contracts that validate budgets, per-transaction limits, and merchant trust against a policy registry.
+A background reconciliation engine polls finality to confirm orders durably without duplicating payments, and the store discovery lifecycle uses OAuth 2.0 with PKCE (S256).

+### Product Quality
+The application removes standard Web3 friction by allowing users to sign in with Google OAuth to retrieve their persistent custodial wallet, bypassing private keys or browser extensions.
+Shopping queries are parsed by Gemini and presented as comparison cards where baskets are managed dynamically.
+The responsive interface is optimized for both desktop and mobile screens, featuring loading indicators and interactive drawers for approvals.

+### Architecture Quality
+The system uses a clean Three-Plane separation (Experience, Merchant, and Settlement planes), making the architecture highly modular and portable for future blockchain migrations.
+Gemini is constrained to intent parsing, while payments and checkout validation are fully deterministic.
+Observability is integrated via Sentry and PostHog, featuring automated telemetry scrubbers to keep chat logs and key material private.

+### Real-World Usefulness
+This project bridges Web2 and Web3 by allowing non-technical shoppers to utilize decentralized networks for ecommerce.
+By placing smart contract policy enforcement directly between the AI agent and the wallet balance, it creates a safe framework for agentic commerce where the AI can suggest basket additions but can never execute payments without explicit user approval.

+---